Regularity method and large deviation principles for the Erd\H{o}s--R\'enyi hypergraph

 We note that while large deviations theory was first formulated at the (in some sense ``correct'') level of generality of a topological theory by Varadhan in the 1960s \cite{Varadhan66}, the topological theory of dense graph limits was developed much more recently by Lov\'asz, Szegedy and coauthors \cite{LoSz06,BCLSSV,BCLSV1,BCLSV2}.
 We refer to the books \cite{Chatterjee:book,Lovasz:book} for further background on graph limits and the regularity method.

-Unfortunately, graphon theory is unsuitable for the study of sparse graphs, such as \ER graphs with $p= n^{-c}$ for any positive constant $c>0$.
+Unfortunately, graphon theory is largely unsuitable for the study of sparse graphs, such as \ER graphs with $p= n^{-c}$ for any positive constant $c>0$.
 In \cite{Chatterjee:survey}, Chatterjee poses the problem of developing a sparse graph limit theory that is powerful enough to prove upper-tail asymptotics for sparse \ER graphs.
-While there are by now several sparse graph limit theories (see e.g.\ \cite{BCCL19} and references therein), we do not know of any that are suitable for the study of large deviations.
+While there are by now several sparse graph limit theories (see e.g.\ \cite{BCCL19} and references therein), we do not know of any that are generally suitable for the study of large deviations.

 The present work bypasses the development of an appropriate sparse (hyper)graph limit theory by instead developing a sparse hypergraph regularity method at finite $n$.
-As with sparse graph limits, existing sparse regularity tools are unsuitable for the study of large deviations (we review the literature in $\mathsection$\ref{sec:sparsereg}).
+As with sparse graph limits, existing sparse regularity tools are unsuitable for the study of \nick{upper-tail} large deviations (we review the literature in $\mathsection$\ref{sec:sparsereg}).
 The main challenge in this context is \emph{localization phenomena}: that the underlying mechanisms for upper-tail deviations in the sparse setting are the appearance of dense configurations of $o(n^2)$ edges, which are invisible to the cut-norm topology.
 Such localized structures are a general problem for the development of sparse extensions of the regularity and counting lemmas, and hence for a sparse graph limit theory.